ashleydavis/what-could-possibly-go-wrong-blog/_posts/2015-06-08-promises-for-game-development.markdown

 As you read this article keep in mind that we will never assert that promises are right for every situation.
 They certainly aren't the only tool you'll ever need in game development.
 Promises are a powerful tool for structuring complex asynchronous code and at first you might find they are difficult to appreciate.
 In a world where asynchronous code is becoming more and more prevalent we need patterns like this to help tame the ever-increasing complexity in our code.

 At Real Serious Games we use C# with Unity.
 If you intend to use promises with C# (combined with any C# game engine, not just Unity) you can get started straight away using our promises library.
 If you intend to use promises with Javascript you have plenty of good libraries at your disposal and the latest version of Javascript even includes promises.
-If you work with other languages, these techniques can still work for you, but youÔÇÖll have some work ahead to get started if you canÔÇÖt find an existing promises library.
+If you work with other languages, these techniques can still work for you, but you'll have some work ahead to get started if you can't find an existing promises library.

 Our C# promises library is available on github: [https://github.com/Real-Serious-Games/c-sharp-promise](https://github.com/Real-Serious-Games/c-sharp-promise).